DD-UX/tauri-react/README.md

   be used by Tauri.
 - `next dev` - This will run a localhost server with the previously exported `out/` folder as root.
 - `cargo build` - This will update crates.
+- `cargo test` - This will generate backend entity models into TypeScript within `src/lib/sdk/generated-models/`.
 - In another terminal, `cargo tauri dev` - Will start the Tauri build and start the process.

 <br />